Not available online

 Looking for more activities like this?
 Save $40 when you buy two or more!

 Other titles include Simulated Patient Encounter – Dealing with Difficult Patients and Simulated Patient Encounter – Medication Management.

 Following this course, the attendee should be able to:

 CME can only be claimed by purchaser.
 CME Expires January 17, 2021.
 If you are purchasing this activity for somebody other than yourself, please be sure to do so under each person's individual account.

 The American Academy of Dermatology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American Academy of Dermatology designates this enduring material for a maximum of 2.00 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The American Academy of Dermatology designates this enduring material for a maximum of .50 AMA PRA Category 1 Credits™.
+Physicians should only claim the credit commensurate with the extent of their participation in the activity.